 The Potions Master's voice was as cold as ice.
 Harry dropped his eyes to the desk, dejected.

-"Of course," Snape replied, in an oddly soft tone.
-He coughed lightly.
-"We were all in the same year, here at Hogwarts."
+"Of course," Snape replied in an odd tone.
+He coughed.
+"We were all in the same year here at Hogwarts."

 Snape turned to look out of his window, leaving Harry with only a view of his back.

-"She was... well, one of the most powerful witches I have ever known," he said.
-He had intended to say it in a detached manner, but his voice -- even his features -- had perceptibly softened as he spoke of her.
+"She was... one of the most powerful witches I have ever known," he said.
+He had intended to say it in a detached manner, but his voice – even his features – had perceptibly softened as he spoke of her.
 Harry leaned forward eagerly, anxious not to miss a single word.

-"Everybody liked Lily Evans," Snape retorted sharply, as though Harry was a dunderhead who had just given him the wrong answer in class.
+"Everybody liked Lily Evans," Snape retorted, as though Harry was a dunderhead who had just given him the wrong answer in class.
 "She was... the embodiment of all that is amiable, noble, and good."

 If Harry had been shocked before, his astonishment now knew no bounds.
 His jaw dropped open as he gaped at Snape, dumbfounded.
 Snape, however, did not notice; he was wandering through his memories.

 "With so much talent in your blood, I refuse to accept the work you have submitted this year as the best you can do!"
-Snape thundered, suddenly furious.
+Snape thundered with sudden fury.
 "You owe it to her, Potter, to excel in all of your subjects, regardless of your likes and dislikes!
-Quidditch, of course, comes naturally to you -- that is your father's heritage.
-He was also, I'll admit, an excellent student in Transfiguration.
-McGonagall can tell you as much!
-Lily passed Transfiguration with honors, and was always the top of our year in Herbology as well as Care of Magical Creatures.
-Charms we all shared top marks -- your father, his friends, and Lily and I. Arithmancy came easily to her; Ancient Runes she learned by heart, and could translate any given page as quickly as the teacher!
+Quidditch, of course, comes naturally to you – that is your father's heritage.
+He was also, I'll admit, an excellent student in Transfiguration; Professor McGonagall can tell you as much.
+Lily passed Transfiguration with honors and was always the top of our year in Herbology as well as Care of Magical Creatures.
+Charms we all shared top marks – your father, his friends, and Lily and I. Arithmancy came easily to her; she could translate Ancient Runes as quickly as the teacher.
 She did not elect to study Divination, but if she had chosen to, I've no doubt that she would have excelled in that as well!"

 Snape took a moment to catch his breath.